-The board of directors of Savaria (the "Board") must promote the viability of Savaria (the "Corporation") and value creation, require that the management of the Corporation be in the best interest of the Corporation and of its shareholders, while taking into account the interest of other parties.
+The board of directors (the "Board") of Savaria Corporation (the "Corporation") must promote the viability of the Corporation and value creation, require that the management of the Corporation be in the best interest of the Corporation and of its shareholders, while taking into account the interest of other parties.
 Furthermore, it shall promote the constant improvement of the performance of the Corporation and thus ensure its continuous development.